Lana Del Rey's Psychic Predicted My Future & It Was Eerie

 In life there are moments so surreal, so bizarre, it’s safe to say the likelihood of them ever happening again are a firm zero.
 Now is one such moment.
 To all outward appearances I’m sitting calmly in front of my laptop, waiting for it to connect a regular work call.
 But my nerves are fried, my heart thudding a dent inside my chest.
 The difference on this day is that I’m waiting to speak to a medium over Zoom.

-Mediums, psychics, intuitives, clairvoyants — whatever you call them — are, by definition, individuals who can supposedly predict the future and/or communicate with the deceased.
+Medium, psychic, intuitive, clairvoyant – whatever you call it – are by definition individuals who can supposedly predict the future and/or communicate with the deceased.
 In popular culture, they find their latent powers spinning out of control (Carrie), are distinguishable by a uniform of gold lamé robes (Whoopi Goldberg in Ghost) or commandeer ouija boards and let demons through the ninth gate of hell (every horror film ever).
 According to these examples, they are something to be feared, certainly not chatted to through a shaky video call connection from Lisbon.

 Advertisement

-Waiting on the other side of the line is Fleur Leussink, psychic medium to Hollywood A-listers, offering her services to celebrity clientele such as Lana Del Rey, Emma Roberts, high-profile politicians, and one of the top five wealthiest people in the world.
-Her parents noticed at the age of five that she was able to recall specific characteristics of her deceased grandparents whom she had never met, and despite coming from a scientific background (Dutch-American Leussink was pre-med at UCLA), she eventually followed her calling at 18 when she began doing readings.
-She currently has a three-year waiting list with around 31.2k followers on Instagram, is a published author, launched the third season of her podcast Moving Beyond this month, and has expanded her practice to holding six-day intuition retreats in Portugal.
+Waiting on the other side of the line is Fleur Leussink, psychic medium to Hollywood A-listers, offering her services to celebrity clientele such as Lana Del Rey, Emma Roberts, high-profile politicians and one of the top five wealthiest people in the world.
+Her parents noticed at the age of 5 that she was able to recall specific characteristics of her deceased grandparents whom she had never met, and despite coming from a scientific background (Dutch-American Leussink was pre-med at UCLA), she eventually followed her 'calling' at 18, when she began doing readings.
+She currently has a three-year waiting list with around 31.2k followers on Instagram, is a published author, launched the third season of her podcast, Moving Beyond, this month and has expanded her practice to holding six-day intuition retreats in Portugal.
 I’ve managed to snag a much-coveted slot but rather than excitement, in truth I feel apprehensive.
-I’m skeptical about most things that hinge on the belief of the unseen or disproven but in actual fact, I think it’s because the whole thing feels so personal to me.
+I’m sceptical about most things that hinge on the belief of the unseen or disproven but in actual fact, I think it’s because the whole thing feels so personal to me.
 What skeletons will she unearth?
 Is that even what she does?

 Advertisement

-“It looks like you’re in a really lovely partnership… your heart is connected to someone very significant,” she says after a pause, eyes still closed.
+“It looks like you’re in a really lovely partnership…your heart is connected to someone very significant,” she says after a pause, eyes still closed.
 It’s lovely and affirming to hear.
 I live with my boyfriend of two years.
-But in my skeptical brain, it’s information that could have been harvested by combing through any number of my social media platforms.
+But in my sceptical brain, it’s information that could have been harvested by combing through any number of my social media platforms.

 Advertisement

-It’s not common knowledge, but most close friends (and now the internet) will know that I’m aware that there are two half siblings on my biological father’s side that I have never met.
+It’s not common knowledge but most close friends (and now the internet) will know that I’m aware that there are two half siblings on my biological father’s side that I have never met.
 Father is a loose term, seeing as he had no hand in raising me, was a violent and physically abusive man, and I haven’t had contact with him since I was 13 years old (I’m 30 now).
-At one point, Leussink says: "I have to say your mom looks like she's been through quite some challenges in her life... but she is happy and super optimistic now."
+At one point Leussink says: "I have to say your mum looks like she's been through quite some challenges in her life...but she is happy and super optimistic now."
 I nod and try to smile, unable to swallow the lump in my throat.

 When I was a teenager, my stepfather adopted me and my brother and we changed our surnames, never looking back.
 As far as we’re both concerned, we have one father and it’s my stepdad.
 For years, I struggled with the knowledge that I have half siblings, untethered, out there in the world, and battled with the internal conflict of doing nothing about it.
 Would I regret it if we never connected?
 Was I less of a person?
 After years of torturing myself, chewing it over until it was ash in my mouth, I came to terms with the fact I didn't need anything.
 Blood wasn't thicker than water.
 As far as I was concerned, I had my family.
 Even though it came from the mouth of a complete stranger, Leussink's comment didn't so much validate my feelings as confirm a decision I had subconsciously made a long time ago.